givingjar/blog.givingjar.org/_posts/2016-10-26-charity-spotlight-keys-to-creativity.md

 ---
 layout: post
 title: "Charity Spotlight: Keys to Creativity"
-subtitle: "Cultivating city culture by supporting local artists and art education."
+subtitle: "Enriching city culture and nurturing local artists, art education, and leadership."
 permalink: /charity-spotlight-keys-to-creativity/
 tags: [spotlight]
 preview-image: /img/spotlight/keys-to-creativity/keys-to-creativity-lets-play.jpg
 snippet: >
+  Keys to Creativity helps people cross the threshold of art awareness by promoting local artists in public places.
+In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and the means to recreate their public displays of art in new cities.
 ---

-[Keys to Creativity][1]
+[Keys to Creativity][1] helps people cross the threshold of art awareness by promoting local artists in public places.
+In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and the means to recreate their public displays of art in new cities.

-In this charity spotlight, I spoke with the Director of Keys to Creativity, Larry Grudt.
+In this charity spotlight, I spoke with the Executive Director of Keys to Creativity, Larry Grudt.

 ![][2]